supitscaro/InterviewPrepWork/DataStructures/graphs.md

 ### Adjacency Lists
 This is a hybrid of an adjacency list and an edge list.
 This is an array of linked lists that shows a representation of a graph and makes it easy to see which other vertices are adjacent to other vertices.

+- Every single node/vertex will have a reference to all of its neighbors through an adjacent linked list

+The structure of an adjacency list makes it very easy to determine all the neighbors of a particular node/vertex.

+##### Pros and Cons
+Retrieving a node's neighbors with an adjacency list takes constant time.

 ## Depth First Search
 - With this, we use a stack.
     - This stack can either be our own or the call stack via recursion